Kelly Regan: Politics

-In 2009 Regan successfully ran for the Nova Scotia Liberal Party nomination in the riding of Bedford-Birch Cove.
+In 2009, Regan successfully ran for the Nova Scotia Liberal Party nomination in the riding of Bedford-Birch Cove.
 She was elected in the 2009 provincial election, defeating Progressive Conservative cabinet minister Len Goucher.
 The riding was renamed Bedford in 2012 and she was re-elected in this riding in the 2013 provincial election.

 On October 22, 2013, following the Liberal victory in the 2013 Nova Scotia general election Regan was appointed to the Executive Council of Nova Scotia to serve as Minister of Labour and Advanced Education and Minister responsible for the Advisory Council on the Status of Women Act.
 On July 24, 2015, Regan was given an additional role in cabinet as minister responsible for youth.

 On June 15, 2017, following the Liberal re-election in the 2017 Nova Scotia general election Premier Stephen McNeil shuffled his cabinet, moving Regan to Minister of Community Services, while keeping her as Minister responsible for the Advisory Council on the Status of Women Act.
 Regan was Deputy Premier of Nova Scotia in the Rankin government from February 23, 2021 until August 31, 2021.
 Regan was re-elected in the 2021 election, however the Rankin Liberals lost government becoming the Official Opposition.
 In August 2022, Liberal Leader Zach Churchill appointed her Deputy Leader of the Official Opposition, Chair of the Legislature’s Public Accounts, and shadow minister for Skills and Labour.
 She is a member of the Legislature Internal Affairs Committee.
+As of September 22, 2024, Regan serves as Deputy Leader of the Official Opposition and critic for Health and Wellness.